JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/nhhtwooddeneadmission.png)

-The DPA says that the FDS will be completed by 2021? but NHHT have now put that back to 2024 http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf
+The DPA says that the FDS will be completed by 2021? but NHHT have now put that back to 2024.
+See [http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf](http://moderngov.          southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf)

-Circular ODPM/2005 says that there needs to be evidence that the scheme underlying the Order will be completed in a 'reasonable' time period; seven years for a development of just 840 homes is not a reasonable time period.
+Circular ODPM/2005 says that there needs to be evidence that the scheme underlying the Order will be completed in a 'reasonable' time period; seven years for a development of just 840 homes is clearly not a reasonable time period.

 ## Tenure switch
 Submit copy of [Southwark's evidence](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf) from previous Inquiry where they claim to have robust S106 monitoring procedures.